-Vector to return clock times.
-The clock times are referenced to the start of the simulation (the first AMI_GetWave call).
-The time is always greater or equal to zero.
+Although clock_times will generally be related to the UI interval for the primary SerDes channel being simulated, there is no requirement that there be any relationship between the clock ticks generated by | clock_times and the actual waveform returned in the primary channel. is possible for the CDR to go out of lock, resulting in clock ticks that have no definite relationship to the output wave.
+It is possible for the CDR to be suppressed for an undefined number of bits until the output of the 1st clock tick.
+In the case of a receiver without a CDR, it is possible for only -1 to ever be output during all AMI_GetWave calls. greater or equal to zero.
 The last clock is indicated by putting a value of -1 at the end of clocks for the current wave sample.
 The clock_time vector is allocated by the EDA platform and is guaranteed to be greater than the number of clocks expected during the AMI_GetWave call.
-The clock times are the times at which clock signal at the output of the clock recovery loop crosses the logic threshold.
-It is to be assumed that the input data signal is sampled at exactly one half clock period after a clock time.
+The clock times are the times at which clock signal at the output of the clock loop crosses the logic threshold.
+It is to be assumed that input data signal is sampled at exactly one half clock period after a clock time.

-3.2.2.4 AMI_parameters_out (optional)
+3.2.2.4 AMI_parameters_out